 Those desiring success in this field should actively seek out assignments, projects and other opportunities that broaden their experience in both different HR disciplines and different operating environments.
 No matter how superior one’s TM technical skills are, without this additional knowledge and experience it will be difficult to develop the credibility and perspective needed to excel.

-Talent Authority: Great talent leaders know their talent, cold.
-When the CEO calls unexpectedly asking for a slate of candidates, the talent leader can immediately list five names along with the strengths and weaknesses of each.
-The most expensive TM technology is no substitute for a talent leader’s nuanced knowledge of his charges.
+Talent Authority: Great talent-building HR leaders know their talent, cold.
+When the CEO calls unexpectedly asking for a slate of candidates for a role, the talent-building HR leader can immediately list five names along with the strengths and weaknesses of each.
+The most expensive TM technology is no substitute for a talent leader’s nuanced knowledge of their charges.

 The Differentiating Two

-- Trusted Executive Advisor: Uses credibility and relationships with executives to influence key decisions
+- Trusted Executive Advisor: Uses their credibility and relationships with executives to influence key decisions

-- Courageous Advocate: Is appropriately aggressive in advancing a point of view on talent, independent of its popularity
+- Courageous Advocate: They are appropriately aggressive in advancing a point of view on talent, independent of its popularity

-The TM leader demonstrating this behavior provides wise counsel on talent issues in a way that considers their client’s ego, their personal hopes and fears, and reflects a deeper understanding of the organization’s financial, operational and political realities.
-This requires that the TM leader:
+The talent-building HR leader demonstrating this behavior provides wise counsel on talent issues in a way that considers their client’s ego, their personal hopes and fears, and reflects a deeper understanding of the organization’s financial, operational and political realities.
+This requires that the HR leader:

 - Has a Theory of the Case: A theory of the case is a fact-based, brief, logical and credible argument about why a talent decision should or shouldn’t be taken.
 It is the concise expression of a deeply held viewpoint on why talent succeeds, the best way to develop talent, why talent fails and the learnings from hundreds of other talent interactions.
 A theory of the case might be that Mary can succeed as a new general manager even though she’s never led teams before because: